Why was my post removed? (READ HERE)

 If a user feels like a topic or post of theirs has been unjustifiably removed, they can reach out via PM for possible resolution options.
 We ask that, before reaching out:

-1. You’ve read, fully understand, and have complied to all of our community guidelines, as stated.
+1. You’ve read, fully understand, and have complied to all of our community guidelines first, as stated.

 2. That the purpose of you reaching out isn’t to solicit favors, or for staff to make concessions based on any particular circümstance(s). (i.e - you are a new user, you have been gone for awhile, etc.)